 Component Description Reference Image Possible Sources Microcontroller Microcontrollers are programmable chips that can be used as the "brains" of an experiment to automate simple tasks by receiving data (input) and sending data (output).
 You can think of a microcontroller almost like a mini computer.
-They perform repetitive functions and can be programmed to interact with the components below to build out your experiment.
-(A simple example could be a microcontroller programmed to receive data from a temperature sensor and to tell a fan motor to turn on if the temperature goes above a certain value.)
-Adafruit Metro M4 Arduino Uno Metro M4 Source 2 Metro M4 Source 3 Metro M4 Source 3 Arduino Uno Source 1 Arduino Uno Source 2 Arduino Uno Source 3
+It performs repetitive functions and can be programmed to interact with the components below to build out your experiment.
+(A simple example could be a microcontroller Adafruit Metro M4 Metro M4 Source 1 Metro M4 Source 2 Metro M4 Source 3 programmed to receive data from a temperature sensor and to tell a fan motor to turn on if the temperature goes above a certain value.)
+Adafruit Feather M4 Express Feather M4 Source 1 Feather M4 Source 2 Feather M4 Source 3

-Data Capture Experiments that are designed to collect data will require an additional device to store, or log, information as text so it can be retrieved and analyzed following a successful flight.
+Data Capture Experiments that are designed to collect data will require an additional device to store, or THE PARTY OF THE P MicroSD Board Source 1 MicroSD Board Source 2 log, information as text so it can be retrieved and analyzed following a successful flight.
 SD and MicroSD card readers are well suited for this task.
-These external storage devices connect to a microcontroller allowing the controller to write data as text to files stored on the removable SD cards.
-Some development microcontrollers have built-in card readers but most will need a second board, or "shield" dedicated to data storage.
+These external storage devices connect to a microcontroller allowing the controller to write data as text to files stored on Adafruit MicroSD Card Breakout Board MicroSD Board Source 3 the removable SD cards.
+Some development microcontrollers have built-in card readers, but most will need a second board, or "shield," dedicated to data storage.
+A Soon Long Land Land Land Land Land Land Land Land Open Log Source 1 Open Log Source 2 Data Logger Adafruit SPI Flash SD Card - SPI Flash SD Card Source 1 SPI Flash SD Card Source 2 SPI Flash SD Card Source 3 XTSD 512 MB